-Prior to installation in flight hardware, problems shall be documented and tracked in the Software Development Log.
-Once the software has passed acceptance tests and is installed in flight hardware, the common problem reporting and tracking system used by the flight hardware will be used, as described in the PAIP (reference 6).
+Starting with the software acceptance tests, the common problem reporting and tracking system used by the flight hardware will be used, as described in the PAIP (reference 6).

 3.5.5.
 Risk Assessment

 The margins shown in table 2.2-1 (based on conservative estimates) are adequate but not excessive, due to cost/mass/power limitations.
 Should the code grow to where margins become small, unexpected effort will be required to contain growth (more optimization of coding).